-- B. According to the project location as mapped in Figure 7a-c by the Natural Resources Conservation Service (NRCS, 2017), the property where the project is located is characterized by 34.3 acres of Exchequer and Auburn very rocky loam, and 5.6 acres Supan very cobbly loam.
+- B. According to the project location as mapped in Figure 7a-c by the Natural Resources Conservation Service (NRCS, 2017), the property where the project is located is characterized by .9 acres of Loamy Alluvial Land and 5.8 acres of Mariposa-Sites Complex.
 Grading Permits are required for any earthmoving of 50 or more cubic yards, and are reviewed and approved by the County in accordance with Ordinance 1619 (County Code 15.40) with conditions/requirements applied to minimize potential erosion.
 Presence of the above listed soil types does not require additional regulatory action nor does it indicate special circumstance requiring any under County code.
-If future uses require grading, that grading shall be subject to regulation by the Amador County Building Department and, with the implementation of Mitigation Measures GEO-1, HYD-1, and BIO-1, 2, 3, and 4, is a less than significant impact. - C. Slopes most susceptible to earthquake-induced failure include those with highly weathered and unconsolidated materials on moderately steep slopes (especially in areas of previously existing landslides).
+If future uses require grading, that grading shall be subject to regulation by the Amador County Building Department and, with the implementation of Mitigation Measures HYD-1, and BIO-1, 2, 3, and 4, is a less than significant impact with those mitigations incorporated. - C. Slopes most susceptible to earthquake-induced failure include those with highly weathered and unconsolidated materials on moderately steep slopes (especially in areas of previously existing landslides).
 The actuators of landslides can be both natural events, such as earthquakes, rainfall, and erosion, and human activities.
 Those induced by man are most commonly related to large grading activities that can potentially cause new slides or reactivate old ones when compacted fill is placed on potentially unstable slopes.
 Conditions to be considered in regard to slope instability include slope inclination, characteristics of the soil materials, the presence of groundwater and degree of soil saturation.
 This project will not impact the stability of existing geological units or soil, nor impact potential landslides, lateral spreading, subsidence, liquefaction or collapse.
 There is no impact of this project on the aforementioned conditions. - D. Expansive or collapsible soils are characterized by the ability to undergo significant volume change (shrink and swell) as a result of variation in soil moisture content.
 Soil moisture content can change due to many factors, including perched groundwater, landscape irrigation, rainfall, and utility leakage.
 Requirement of a grading permit requires building inspection and grading permit issuance for any substantial earthmoving or construction of structures, and as it is unlikely that even if expansive soils are found at the project site, that there would be impacts detrimental to the project, property, or current uses with the current regulation implemented through construction.
-There is no impact.
+There is no impact. - E. Soil conditions within the project site must be determined to be suitable for on-site sewage systems permissible for this type of land division.
+Mitigation Measure GEO-1 requires compliance with Amador County Code regarding sewage disposal requirements for projects of this nature.
+Mitigation Measure UTL-1 requires review and approval of the existing wastewater treatment system utilized by this project.
+There is a less than significant impact with mitigation incorporated. - F. The proposed project would not destroy or greatly impact any known unique geological site or feature.
+There is a less than significant impact.